SmartChartSuite/OMOP-5.4-PostgreSQL/README.md

 This repository hosts the files needed to build an OMOP Common Data Model database using version 5.4 and PostgreSQL.
 This image is a simple build intended to support SmartChartSuite applications but may be used more generally.

-This database does not come pre-loaded with Athena Vocabulary.
+This database does not come pre-loaded with Athena Vocabulary, but a volume containing vocabulary may be mounted into the container and loaded at run time.

 ## Environment Variables and Ports